Attraction (group): Britain's Got Talent (2013)

 For their Britain's Got Talent auditions, they acted out a story of a couple who meet at Stonehenge, fall in love, marry, and have a child.
 The father goes off to war shortly after their baby is born, and dies tragically.
 The piece ends with an image of the mother and daughter standing beside his tombstone.
 Judge Amanda Holden fought back tears and called the performance 'moving' and they received a loud standing ovation from the audience and judges.

 For their semi-final performance, Attraction depicted a mother giving birth to her son, the son going off to college, getting married, and eventually the mother dies in her son's arms.
 At the end, the son's wife reveals that she is pregnant.
 The story was based on Szűcs' life story, who dedicated the performance to his late mother.
 They got high praise from the judges, with Holden stating that she even saw Simon Cowell shed a tear.
-They got first place on the 5th semi final vote sending them straight to the finals.
+They got first place on the 5th semi-final vote sending them straight to the finals.

 In the final Attraction performed a tribute to Britain, the highlights being when a lion was formed with their bodies and the face of Queen Elizabeth II they formed with their bodies at the end of the performance.
 Once again they received a standing ovation and again Holden shed a tear.
-They were announced the winners and became the first and currently only foreign act to win Britain's Got Talent and the third group act to win.
+They were announced the winners and became the first foreign act to win Britain's Got Talent and the third group act to win.

 Post Talent

 It has been reported that they will perform at The Mirage in Las Vegas.
 As winners of Britain's Got Talent, they performed at the Royal Variety Performance on 9 December 2013.

 The group has also been invited to perform at the 2014 CCTV New Year's Gala on China Central Television, showing renditions of landmarks and icons of China, such as Huangshan, The Great Wall of China, The Temple of Heaven, the giant panda, and a Changzheng launch vehicle.
 The performance ends, in applause, with a configuration of the Chinese character for spring (春), followed by another configuration of the digits 2014 in the shape of a Horse, the Chinese zodiac for the lunar year 2014.

 In 2014, Attraction appeared on Ant & Dec's Saturday Night Takeaway alongside fellow Britain's Got Talent winner Paul Potts.
 The group later also made a return appearance on Britain's Got Talent along with fellow 2013 contestants Richard & Adam.
 They also performed "Best of Britain’s Got Talent" on the show's 10th series.

 In 2014 Attraction were chosen to front a major TV advertising Campaign for UK insurance broker Swinton Insurance.

 In 2022, Attraction Juniors auditioned for the 2022 series of Britain's Got Talent.
-The junior group was put together by Szűcs, and is fronted by his son Martin.
+The junior group was put together by Szűcs, and is fronted by his son Marton.

+On 21 December 2023, Attraction depicted the lives of Katherine Shoesmith and Rhys Cogan culminating in the engagement of the couple.